 foam cut sleeping pad

 Going from a colossal block of foam down to the specific shapes and designs of each pad core means there will be scraps and unused bits.
-For example, our classic ProLite™ series feature Die-Cut foam cores.
+For example, our classic ProLite™ series sleeping pads feature die-cut foam cores.
 Diagonal channels are cut out of the foam to reduce weight and improve packability while minimizing heat loss.
 The foam removed to create the channels end up as 1 to 1.5-inch thick “plugs.”
 These plugs are collected and put into Compressible Pillows.

 compressible pillow fill